zolotarovgl/GeneExt/README.md

 ## BAM subsampling

 If your 10x dataset is too big for `GeneExt` to run in meaninful time, you can subsample the `.bam` file to N reads using an option `--subsamplebam N`.
 This will significantly speed up the pipeline, but may come at a cost of missing some genes.
+__CAVE:__ Subsampling make take a long time to run on a big file.
+If you are going to try multiple parameters for the same genome, it makes sense to subsample the dataset before using `GeneExt`.

 ## Important parameters